“You’re braver than you believe, and stronger than you seem, and smarter than you think.” | Christopher Robin

 One of the best ways to help your child learn how to manage stress is by practicing mindfulness.
 Helping your child identify how they’re feeling and why helps to make stress feel less consuming and out of control.
 Mindfulness is something that can be practiced each and every moment of the day.
 And, because of its adaptability, mindfulness is an incredible tool to give your child, especially if they’re showing signs of stress.

-Like meditation, getting the help of a professional mindfulness teacher can help you better understand what it is and how it works.
+Like meditation, getting the help of a master mindfulness teacher can help you better understand what it is and how it works.
 This one-on-one “live” attention can also help you address specific needs and concerns.

 This article is not intended to diagnose, treat, cure, or prevent any medical issue or disease.
 The author does not in any way guarantee or warrant the accuracy, completeness, or usefulness of this article and will not be held responsible for the content of this article.
 The information in this article is not intended to replace a personal relationship with a qualified health care professional and is not intended as medical advice.
 Always consult your personal health care provider for specific medical advice.